Prosperity-Mthethwa/CDV01_Career_Goals_Reflection_CS20240141_WFO2407_GroupA1_Prosperity-Mthethwa_CDV01/README.md

     - frontend developer and
     - software development engineer.

-    - The ares that piqued my interest include frontend development, Javascript and React.js  developer.
+    - The areas that piqued my interest include frontend development, Javascript and React.js  developer.
 This seemed very interesting to me because these are paths that i want to improve on and find a stable career in.
 I am attracted to this type of development becuase I feel that it allows the coder to be creative with their projects, and it requires understanding of coding languages such as HTML, CSS, Javascript and React.js

 2. **Alignment with Personal Profile**:

-    - Reflect on how these industries/roles align with your skills, interests, and values.
+    - These roles align with my skills because of their requirements in understanding HTML, CSS, Javascript and React.js, which are skills I intend to have a master knowledge of by the end of the program.
+As a young adult exploring the workings of technology, I became interested on how people (coders) made websites, apps and 3D renderings and how all those things were made to be responsive to different types of screens.
+Which led me to finding out that all of that was possible through coding.
+Curiosity and the willingness to learn and find out more information about things is the reason why I am attracted to the tech industry because I feel that as a tech enthusiast you learn something new everyday if you are willing to.

-    - Identify any gaps or areas for further exploration.
+    - The gap that I want to dive deep into exploring is the intergration of artificial intelligence into technology.
+I want to know more and understand how I can incorporate that into my development journey and ultimately, my career.

 ### Part 3: SMART Career Goals